 Colleges can also incorporate contextual targeting in their digital signage strategy.
 Displaying visual aids such as images and short videos to potential students while they are on campus grounds will help them visualize the college experience you have to offer and influence their decision to select your institution.

 Interactive displays can also be used for faculty directories, to encourage familiarity with students.
 Faculty listings can include brief professor bios, office hours and/or a description of the classes they teach.
 In addition to giving students a personalized view of their professors, interactive faculty directories make teachers more accessible and approachable.

-Traditional lobby messaging can also be replaced with a video wall.
-Video walls have a bigger visual impact especially for high traffic areas and they offer a more immersive experience, inviting viewers to play.
-Add that to their large footprint and you get an engaging medium for telling the campus story, spotlighting campus achievements or even displaying the campus map.
+Replace traditional lobby messaging with a video wall.
+Video walls have a bigger visual impact, especially for high traffic areas.
+They offer a more immersive experience inviting viewers to play.
+Add that to their large footprint and you get an engaging medium for telling the campus story.
+In addition, you can spotlight campus achievements or even display the campus map.

 Millennials have a great interest in sustainable technology and renewable resources.
 To connect with them, campuses can share their energy usage figures on digital signage displays.
-Showing students that you have the same concerns they have will differentiate you from other campuses and get you more enrollees.
+Showing students that you have the same concerns they have will differentiate you from other campuses.

-Some campuses have successfully adopted this strategy and are even participating in “Green Challenges” where dorms compete to have minimal energy waste.
-Using the displays to measure progress towards sustainability is a great competitive advantage that will attract those with a similar cause.
+Some campuses have successfully adopted this strategy.
+In fact, some dorms participate in “Green Challenges” competing to have minimal energy waste.
+Using the displays to measure progress towards sustainability is a great competitive advantage.

 Higher ed digital signage is an easy but effective strategy that will supplement your university’s admissions efforts.
-Implementing the strategies mentioned above improves the optics of your campus, making it appear tech-savvy and fresh in a way that many universities have not taken advantage of.
+Implementing the strategies mentioned above improves the optics of your campus.
+Outshine other universities by appearing tech-savvy and fresh in a new way.